walb-linux/walb-tools/doc/test.md

 You need **crashblk** to run this test, which is available at [crashblk repository](https://github.com/starpos/crashblk/).

-Before running the test, load `crashclk-mod.ko` and `walb-mod.ko` modules.
+Before running the test, load `crashblk-mod.ko` and `walb-mod.ko` modules.

 Then create two crashblk devices.
 The size 100MB is enough.